List of Di-Gata Defenders characters: Seth

-At the age of fourteen, Seth is the leader of the Di-Gata defenders.
+Seth (voiced by Noah Cappe) is the 14-year-old leader of the Di-Gata defenders.
 He is skilled, confident, charismatic, creative, and decisive.
 However, he is also impatient in battle and headstrong.
-He also likes to eat, which he can do with his eyes closed, and tends to succumb to nausea more than the others due to his weak stomach.
+He also likes to eat, and tends to succumb to nausea more than the others due to his weak stomach.
 He controls the Nova Stone, a powerful Champion Stone which once belonged to his father.

-As the leader of the Defenders, he tries to be careful with those he trusts, for the past errors they have had (especially with Kali).
+As the leader of the Defenders, he tries to be careful with those he trusts for their past errors, especially with Kali.

-Seth goes through the most physical changes than any character in the series.
-At one point, an attack by Omniaxor (his father's guardian) caused Seth to merge with his guardian Kragus.
-This merge offered Seth superhuman strength and armour against various attacks plus a powerful roar that shook his surroundings, but this caused him to get easily angered.
-Later, the merge took a drastic effect on his physical appearance, as his right arm, chest and sometimes his face took up the rock that his guardian had.
-Eventually, he was separated from Kragus at the hands of a Megalith-possessed woman.
-But to preserve Kragus' spirit, Omniaxor offers himself to allow Kragus to go to his guardian stone, causing Omniaxor to merge with Kragus to form OmniKragg.
-He later falls ill from his right hand due to a stone Lady K’Tahsh implanted in it.
-To remove the stone and save the Defenders, Brackus had to take the chance of sacrificing Seth's hand using Devastation of Infinis, destroying it and the stone in the process.
+An attack by Omniaxor, his father's guardian, caused Seth to merge with his guardian Kragus.
+This merge gives Seth superhuman strength and armor as well as the ability to use a powerful roar that shakes his surroundings.
+However, his right arm, chest, and face become rock like Kragus.
+Eventually, he is separated from Kragus by a Megalith-possessed woman.
+To preserve Kragus' spirit, Omniaxor offers himself to allow Kragus to go to his guardian stone, causing Omniaxor to merge with Kragus to form Omnikragg.
+After Seth is implanted with a stone by Lady K’Tahsh, Brackus sacrifices Seth's hand using Devastation of Infinis, destroying it and the stone.